Illumina/manta/README.md

 analysis and large-scale assembly.
 See the user guide for a full description of capabilities and limitations.

 Build instructions
 ------------------

-For Manta users it is strongly recommended to start from one of the release distributions of the source code provided on the Manta [releases] page.
+For Manta users it is recommended to start from one of the binary releases on the Manta [releases] page.
+If building from source please use the release distributions of the source code, alse provided on the Manta [releases] page.
 Acquiring the source via a git clone or archive could result in missing version number entries, undesirably stringent build requirements, or an unstable development intermediate between releases.
 Additional build notes for developers can be found below.

-Note that this README is _NOT_ part of an end-user release distribution.
+Note that this README is _NOT_ part of a tagged source-code release.

 [releases]:https://github.com/StructuralVariants/manta/releases

-### Prerequisites

-Manta has been built and tested on linux systems only.
-It is currently maintained for CentOS 5,6 and Ubuntu 12.04,14.04 (with gcc updated to meet the minimum version where required).

-#### Compilation prerequisites:
+### Compilation prerequisites:

 Manta requires a compiler supporting most of the C++11 standard.
 These are the current minimum versions enforced by the build system: